affffffffffffffffffffff/CS1-arduino-projects/README.md

 Use a membrane keypad to input a 6-character passcode.
 LEDs light up, indicating how many keys pressed.
 An RGB LED is red while the door is closed and green when the door is open.
 A servo opens and closes a door.
 ### apr24a
 Use a microphone.
+### apr30a
+Take the microphone voltage signal and show the level on a dot matrix screen (like what you'd see in video editing software for audio level).